Pole Bean Kahnawake Mohawk

 $4.49

-The 'Kahnawake Mohawk' pole bean is a traditional and heritage variety grown by the Indigenous peoples of the Kahnawake Mohawk region.
-Valued for its resilience, productivity and versatility , it produces elongated pods containing tasty beans , perfect for eating fresh or dried .
-Very vigorous, it climbs easily on a trellis or stakes , reaching up to 2.5 m in height and providing a bountiful harvest throughout the season .
+The 'Kahnawake Mohawk' climbing bean is a traditional and heritage variety cultivated by the Indigenous peoples of the Kahnawake Mohawk region.
+Prized for its resilience, productivity, and versatility , it produces elongated pods containing flavorful beans , perfect for eating fresh or dried .
+Very vigorous, it climbs easily on trellises or supports , reaching up to 2.5 m in height and providing an abundant harvest throughout the season .

 Plant habit : Climbing, requires support